danbev/learning-iot/notes/rp.md

 Now, with the first program I wrote which is a very basic assembly example that turns on the onboard [LED](../rp/led).LED.
-My first attempt to just have a linker-script handle the layout like I've done from `stm32` and `nrf` devices this did not work in the case of PI Pico and it instead booted into USB Mass Storage mode when taking the device out of reset.
-The following section will take a closer look at the boot sequence to understand why this happening.
+My first attempt to just have a linker-script handle the layout like I've done for `stm32` and `nrf` devices did not work in the case of PI Pico and it instead booted into USB Mass Storage mode when taking the device out of reset.
+The following section will take a closer look at the boot sequence to understand why this was happening.

 Simplified bootsequence:
 ```